steviecurran/prediction-plot/README.md

 # prediction-plot

-Code to performa machine learning (k-nearest enighbours regression) and plot the predicted versus measured values.
+Code to performs machine learning (k-nearest neighbours regression) and plot the predicted versus measured values.
 This is all contained within kNN.py and supersedes the all of the C code above.

 ![](https://raw.githubusercontent.com/steviecurran/prediction-plot/refs/heads/main/DESI_trun.csv_df_GRZW1W2_kNN.png)